Day 1 UK - Amman

 One of many wonders here, we'll tour the site with a Local Guide, who will tell us about the Nabatean culture and show us highlights including intricately carved tombs and a Roman-style theatre.
 There's plenty of time to explore at your own pace before we return to the hotel.

-Enjoy a morning at leisure at your hotel, or dipping in and out of the relaxing waters of the Dead Sea.
+Spend the day at leisure enjoying the facilities at your hotel, or dipping in and out of the relaxing waters of the Dead Sea.

 Day 8 Amman - UK